giulianopz/programming/src/best-practices.md

-## Best Practices, Common Pitfalls & Basic Things You Should Know
+## Best Practices, Common Pitfalls, Curious Stuff & Basic Things You Should Know

 - Git:
   - [How to Write a Git Commit Message](https://cbea.ms/git-commit/)